Neural network illustration — nodes and connections emerging from code

 FAQs

-• Can I build deeper networks with this method?
-Yes, you can add more hidden layers.
+• Can I build deeper networks with this manual method?

 Conclusion